Professor Bhama Ramkhelawon presents her views on creativity & thinking outside the box

 The left hemisphere (responsible for coordinating the right hand and right side of the body) is largely rational, logical and reductionist in its interpretation of the world.
 It’s the hemisphere mostly involved with vertical thinking.

 The right hemisphere (responsible for coordinating the left hand and left side of the body) is more lateral, intuitive, and creative in its approach to interpreting the world.
 It’s largely responsible for lateral thinking, flashes of insight and artistic or creative endeavour.

 Opening Your Mind

-Scientists tend to lean towards vertical thinking and sometimes, may find it more difficult using the intuitive, lateral and creative faculties of their brain.
-However, Professor Bhama Ramkhelawon reminded our students today that these neurological faculties are available to everybody, and like muscles they will grow and become more refined with practice:
+Scientists tend to lean toward vertical thinking and sometimes, may find it more difficult to use the intuitive, lateral and creative faculties of their brain.
+However, Professor Bhama Ramkhelawon reminded our students today that these neurological faculties are available to everybody, and like muscles, they will grow and become more refined with practice: